Madhavaram, Chennai: Truck Terminal

 In the interest of the economy and trade and to decongest the central business district, CMDA has developed the truck terminal at Madhavaram over an extent about 100 acre at the cost of about ₹ 60 million (6 crores).
 It is located near the junction of 100 Feet Road and the GNT Road, with easy access to Chennai city, port and railways.
 The terminal has been functioning since 1992.
 The objective of the project is to provide modern and functionally efficient truck terminals for the benefit of the city.

 Botanical garden

 A botanical garden development broke ground on a 28-acre site in September 2010.
 The project was expected to complete in February 2013, at a cost of ₹57.3 million.
 The facility has almost 400 species of plants and also a herbal garden along with a nursery.
 A glasshouse, fountains, a birds' sanctuary, an auditorium and a children's play area are other facilities of the garden.

 The Horticulture Training Centre in Madhavaram was also to be upgraded to Horticulture Management Institute, at a cost of ₹39 million.

-Skyscrapers

-The tallest building in the region is the 23-storey M-One Towers, residential apartments with 234 units, built on a plot of 2.1 acres.